11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Some dehumidifiers also have a filter reset indicator light.
 It turns on after specific number of hours of operation have passed.
 This duration is set by manufacturer.

-The filters in dehumidifiers are almost always reusable, so you will not have to change them.
+Cleaning Procedure: The filters in dehumidifiers are almost always reusable, so you will not have to change them.
 Use lukewarm water to wash the air filter gently.
 Allow it to dry properly before inserting it back.

-3. Inadequate Fan or Blower Speed
+3. Inadequate Dehumidifier Fan or Blower Speed

 Fan is the component of dehumidifier that pushes air through it.
 The term ‘blower’ is also used interchangeably with fan, mainly depending upon the design.
 However, both perform the same function i.e., generating forced airflow.